-Parchment paper is like waxed paper, but it’s less sticky and more expensive.
+Parchment paper (aka baking paper) is like waxed paper, but it’s less sticky and more expensive.
 It’s a heavy paper that looks somewhat like parchment, hence, its name.
 Its purpose is to stop food from sticking to surfaces.

 It can be made commercially in a few different ways, either by running rolls of paper through a bath of either sulfuric acid or zinc chloride, or by coating the paper with silicone.

 Why you’d want to use it is if you are making a particularly oozy, sticky baked item (such as carrot cake) that might otherwise stick to waxed paper.
 If you notice recipes having you line a pan with waxed paper, and then grease or butter the waxed paper, that’s their way of compensating for not using parchment paper.

 Parchment paper doesn’t smoke.
 If you line a cookie sheet with waxed paper and then make cookies on it, you’ll notice that the waxed paper will smoke in the oven.
 Parchment paper won’t.

 Because it doesn’t smoke, you can use it to cook bundles of food in.
 Let’s say you want to steam a fish with some slices of lemon or onion with it.
 You bundle it all up in parchment paper, seal the bundle with folds, and then bake — the parchment paper wrapping will essentially steam the fish.

 Parchment Paper is common in the UK.
 Parchment Paper didn’t use to be widely available in North America.
 Even though you can get it now at most grocery stores, people continue to use waxed paper because it’s what they are familiar with, and it’s about half the price of Parchment Paper.
 You can get Parchment Paper in North America quite cheaply at restaurant supply stores, but it comes in very large quantities posing the problem of how to store it all.